cloudmesh-community/book/chapters/class/516/overview.md

 statements form those that have developed the technology, but will qualitatively describe the technology and potentially contrast it to other related technologies.
-In addition you will have to develop an example showcaing how to use the technology.
+In addition you will have to develop an example showcasing how to use the technology.
 The minimal length of a review is about 800 words.

 An example for a Technology review is the section about